uhppoted/uhppote-cli/README.md

 ## Installation

-Executables for all the supported operating systems are packaged in the [releases](https://github.com/uhppoted/uhppote-cli/releases).
-The provided archives contain the executables for all the operating systems - operating system specific tarballs can be found in the [uhppoted](https://github.com/uhppoted/uhppoted/releases) releases.
+An archive containing executables for all the supported operating systems can be downloaded from the [releases](https://github.com/uhppoted/uhppote-cli/releases) page.
+Alternatively, operating system specific tarballs can be found in the [uhppoted](https://github.com/uhppoted/uhppoted/releases) releases.

 Installation is straightforward - download the archive and extract it to a directory of your choice and place the executable in a directory in your PATH.

 ### `uhppoted.conf`

-By default, `uhppote-cli` uses the communal `uhppoted.conf` configuration file shared by all the `uhppoted` project modules which is (or will eventually be) documented in [uhppoted](https://github.com/uhppoted/uhppoted).
+By default, `uhppote-cli` uses the communal `uhppoted.conf` configuration file shared by all the `uhppoted` project modules which is (_or will eventually be_) documented in [uhppoted](https://github.com/uhppoted/uhppoted).

-A valid configuration file is required **only** for system configurations where controllers are not findable on the local LAN (i.e. cannot receive and reply to UDP broadcasts) or for use with the _ACL_ commands which require a valid `uhppoted.conf` to resolve the door ID to controller + door number.
+A valid configuration file is required **only** for system configurations where controllers are not findable on the local LAN (i.e. cannot receive and reply to UDP broadcasts) or for use with the _ACL_ commands which do require a valid `uhppoted.conf` to resolve the door ID to controller + door number.
 For _device_ commands the configuration file will used if present otherwise the internal default configuration will be used.

 An alternative configuration file can be specified with the `--config` command line option, e.g.: